codesalley/covid-aid-circle/README.md

 # covid aid

-### A platform to help donors locate people indeed and donate what they can to help through the down times
+### A platform to help donors locate people indeed and donate what they can to help through the downtimes